 Who We Are

-CMEP is a coalition of 27 national Church denominations and organizations in Catholic, Orthodox, Protestant, and Evangelical traditions.
-Each of these denominations and organizations is represented on the CMEP Board of Directors, which sets CMEP’s mission, positions, and policy.
+CMEP is a coalition of 27 national Church communions and organizations in Catholic, Orthodox, Protestant, and Evangelical traditions.
+Each of these communions and organizations is represented on the CMEP Board of Directors, which sets CMEP’s mission, positions, and policy.
 Decisions are made by consensus of this group.

 CMEP is a 501(c)(3) tax-exempt, nonprofit organization funded by individuals, local churches and organizations, national churches and ecumenical organizations.
 CMEP is registered in the District of Columbia with EIN # 52-2112331.
 The latest available financial information for CMEP can be found on GuideStar.com.